Linux Mint vs. Ubuntu: Features and Advantages

 Ubuntu is a bit more flexible in its installation approach and edges out Linux Mint in this area.

-We rely on our computers for so much these days, so it’s important that they are set up in a way that’s intuitive to us and that helps us get things done.
+We rely on our computers for so much these days, so they should be set up in a way that’s intuitive to us and that helps us get things done.
 On top of that, most of us have gotten used to the layout and configuration of certain operating systems, like Windows or OSX, so making a change in how you navigate the computer might seem like a potentially frustrating experience.

 So where will you be most comfortable?
 Well, that depends.
 If you are switching to Linux from Windows, you will likely feel more at home with the Linux Mint desktop.
-Its default panel at the bottom of the screen and pop-up, categorized applications menu are very similar to the Windows configuration.
+Its general layout and workflow are very similar to the Windows configuration, giving it a sense of familiarity for traditional Microsoft users.

 On the other hand, if you are migrating from OSX, you might feel more comfortable with Ubuntu’s Unity layout.
 Contextual menus in the top menu bar, a launcher containing large app icons, and window menus placed on the top left will all feel pretty familiar to you.

-Ubuntu incorporates some unique features, including its vertical launcher and search-oriented dash for navigating local and online content.
+Ubuntu incorporates some unique features, including its horizontal workspace and search-oriented dash for navigating local and online content.
 While these characteristics may seem less than intuitive initially, they can offer some benefits for users looking for a smooth, integrated OS.

-By combining features of an application menu, file system, and web browser, Unity’s dash stands is in stark contrast to the configuration of most OS application menus, which tend to be organized by category and limited to applications only.
+GNOME combines features of an application menu, file system, and web browser, making it significantly different than the configuration of most OS application menus, which tend to be organized by category and limited to applications only.
 To some users, this approach is an attractive and welcome change.
 To others, it is unnecessary, inflexible, and cluttered.

-Though it may be polarizing, Ubuntu’s Unity interface has a lot to offer users who are looking for a new approach to interacting with the desktop.
+Ubuntu’s GNOME 40 interface has a lot to offer users who are looking for a new approach to interacting with the desktop.

 As noted previously, Linux Mint has continued to employ a more traditional desktop interface and develop features in a way that is more in keeping with familiar ways of interacting with the computer.